adriandestiny/z3dtickets/README.md

 - Start the bot using `node index.js`
 - Optional admin UI: `npm run admin` then visit <http://localhost:3000/admin>

+If you change settings through the admin interface, restart the bot so it reloads the updated configuration.
+Alternatively, use the provided reload function in `utils.js` to reread `config.json` without a full restart.

 ## 📝 Notes

 This is a basic bot with the prefix `!`, more information can be founded at their [offical documentation](https://discordpy.readthedocs.io/en/stable/api.html).